Talus MB-H amphibious tractor

 Talus MB-H is a continuous track launch tractor which was specifically designed for the Royal National Lifeboat Institution (RNLI), to launch and recover carriage mounted lifeboats, particularly the lifeboat, from beach-launched lifeboat stations.
 In total, 31 tractors were manufactured by Clayton Engineering Limited of Knighton, Powys.

 The Mersey-class has been replaced mostly with the new All-weather lifeboat, which uses the new Shannon Launch and Recovery System (SLARS) from Supacat and Clayton Engineering, or in some locations, with a Inshore lifeboat.

-As of September 2025, only two All-weather lifeboats remain in service with the RNLI, and only one is carriage launched, with the aid of the Talus MB-H. Newcastle Lifeboat Station will receive a and Talus MB-4H in late 2025.
+On 18 December 2025, the last RNLI All-weather lifeboat, 12-20 Leonard Kent (ON 1177) at Newcastle Lifeboat Station, County Down, was withdrawn from service.
+A final carriage launch, with the aid of the Talus MB-H (T-120), took place on 11 January 2026.
+The Mersey-class was replaced with a and Talus MB-4H in late 2025.

-Some of the surplus Talus MB-H tractors will be transferred for use at stations using the Inshore Atlantic 85, with a few retained in the relief fleet, whilst the rest are likely to be sold out of service.
+Some of the surplus Talus MB-H tractors will be transferred for use at stations using the Inshore Atlantic 85, with a few retained in the relief fleet.
+The rest are likely to be sold out of service.
 The following list will include those tractors now in use with Independent rescue services where known.

-The information is correct with reference to the Lifeboat Enthusiasts Handbook 2025 unless noted otherwise.
+All of the following fleet details are referenced to the 2026 Lifeboat Enthusiast Society Handbook, with information retrieved directly from RNLI records.